fbpx

 Account for taxes

 As someone without formal employment, the burden of tax remittance lies solely on you and therefore it is important that as you plan this is well accounted for.
-The estimate can be gotten by calculating your average tax payouts for the last 6 months then also making sure you set that aside in your budget.
+The estimate can be obtained by calculating your average tax payouts for the last 6 months and then also making sure you set that aside in your budget.
 Taxes are inevitable and it is costly in the long run if you avoid them, however, it is possible to legally reduce your tax burden.

 Other expenses and create a miscellaneous category

 A miscellaneous category is to be safer if other expenses pop up in the middle of the month.
-The other expenses here includes everything else that is not entirely ‘essential’ but that which you consume month to month, for example, your wifi bill.
+The other expenses here include everything else that is not entirely ‘essential’ but that which you consume month to month, for example, your wifi bill.
 Having this on paper or your worksheet ensures that your planning is easier and tangible.

 Build an emergency fund and savings buffer